futzu/SCTE35_threefive/README.md

 # threefive is the Highest Rated SCTE-35 Parser.
 Ever.
 <br>

-### `Heads Up!` [Experimental Dash SCTE35 Parser Expected in Release v2.4.71](https://github.com/futzu/SCTE35-threefive/blob/master/dash.md)

 ### If you like my work, I'm looking for a cool job.
 I've been doing contracts for the last five years and now I'd like to work at the same place for a while.
-Just open an issue or hit me at a@iodisco.com.
+If you want to talk, just open an issue or hit me at a@iodisco.com.
+---

+### `Heads Up!` [Experimental Dash SCTE35 Parser Expected in Release v2.4.71](https://github.com/futzu/SCTE35-threefive/blob/master/dash.md)

 <br> `Parses` __SCTE-35__ from multiple streams in `MPEGTS` and `Multiple Program Transport Streams`